 A new vision of Dharma

 Many great leaders of India’s Independence movement, including Mahatma Gandhi, used the term Ram Rajya to describe their vision for modern India.
 While secular politicians have tried to reduce Ram Rajya to a mere metaphor, its spiritual and yogic connotation cannot be forgotten.

 Ram Rajya is the land of Dharma, poetically described as a realm of peace, harmony and happiness for young and old, high and low, all creatures and the earth itself, in recognition of a shared universal consciousness.

 Ram Rajya is not simply an ideal of the past but of all time, and reminds us of the glory of ancient India and its noble traditions.

-Duty to family, community, country and humanity is looked upon as a violation of our personal independence, our right to first satisfy our own urges, whose origins we may neither know or question.
+Duty to family, community, country and humanity is looked upon as a violation of our personal independence, our right to first satisfy our own physical urges, whose origins we may neither know or question.

 Rising to the challenge

-Yet to find Rama we must first find Sita, which is to honour the earth and emulate its receptive and caring nature.
+Yet to find Rama we must first find Sita, which is to honour the Earth and emulate its receptive and caring nature.
 To defeat Ravana we must gain Hanuman as an ally, meaning a life purpose dedicated to the Divine, not to the separate self.